Skip to content

 What EDI consists of and why it is not just "sending files"

 EDI (Electronic Data Interchange) is a standard for automated document exchange between you and your trading partners.
 Orders, delivery notes and invoices flow between systems without manual intervention.
 It is not an email with an attachment.
 It is a protocol, a format and a workflow combined.
 For EDI in a logistics context, see our logistics and ERP guide.
+For ERP selection in a manufacturing company from scratch, see our ERP in manufacturing guide.

 EDIFACT and its versions